 Rule 4 STUDENT DRESS AND GROOMING (Respect/Responsibility) UB: Dress Code Violation: A student will maintain personal attire and grooming standards that promote safety, health, and are not disruptive to the educational environment.
 This includes student clothing that materially and substantially disrupts classes or other school activities.
+Students can not wear clothing/accessories that block the ability to be able to make a positive identification of a student, such as a ski mask.
 The dress and grooming of students shall contribute to the health and safety of the individual and promote an orderly educational environment.
 Please see the dress code at your school.
 These standards apply to all students unless a specific exception is made by the school administrator.
 All students have a right to wear their hair in a way that reflects their racial, ethnic, or cultural identity without being discriminated against or disciplined.